 Retaining millennials takes work on the part of business owners.
 A recent article in Business News Daily cites that the millennial generation works best when there is trust and transparency, when they are inspired and engaged, and when they feel like part of a team.
 They have also made a big impact on the workforce, changing the way employers communicate, use technology, and manage their businesses.
 Flexible work schedules, the use of personal technology, and the importance of giving back to the community are largely thanks to millennials.

-The rise in popularity of corporate charitable investment programs isn’t just because of demographics.
+The rise in popularity of corporate charitable giving programs isn’t just because of demographics.
 Some of the reasons can be attributed to the lack of division between personal and professional lives.
 This lack of division was made even greater over the last few years due to remote working environments during the peak of the COVID-19 pandemic.

 Employees want simple ways to make a difference in the community

 Companies of all sizes look for the most talented employees to join their teams.
 Today’s job market is extremely competitive.
-Employees want to work for a company where charitable investment and volunteering are supported.
-They want to improve the world around them, and now more than ever, they expect companies to offer benefits such as flexible work environments, opportunities for growth and advancement, and corporate charitable investment programs.
+Employees want to work for a company where charitable giving and volunteering are supported.
+They want to improve the world around them, and now more than ever, they expect companies to offer benefits such as flexible work environments, opportunities for growth and advancement, and corporate charitable giving programs.

 - Corporate leaders who seek a deeper relationship with their employees, customers and community.